Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * During the automatic mapping procedure, only the MSX-DOS 1 compatible partitions will be examined.
 These are FAT12 partitions with three or less sectors per FAT.

-* After the automatic mapping procedure, the NEXTOR.SYS and COMMAND2.COM search step is omitted.
+* After the automatic mapping procedure, the `NEXTOR.SYS` and `COMMAND2.COM` search step is omitted.

 Partitions of 16MB or less created with the built-in disk partitioning tool will have three sectors per FAT or less, so these can be used in MSX-DOS 1 mode.

-Remember that MSX-DOS 1 can boot the DOS environment (MSXDOS.SYS and COMMAND.COM) if the computer has 64K of RAM.
+Remember that MSX-DOS 1 can boot the DOS environment (`MSXDOS.SYS` and `COMMAND.COM`) if the computer has at least 64K of RAM.
 Otherwise, only Disk BASIC can be used.

 On MSX Turbo-R computers, the CPU mode will be switched to Z80 when booting in MSX-DOS 1 mode, unless the 2 key is pressed during boot (see _[2.10.
 Boot keys and the boot menu](#210-boot-keys-and-the-boot-menu)_).

-Note: when booting directly in the BASIC prompt in MSX-DOS 1 mode, it is no longer necessary to execute "POKE &HF346,1" prior to CALL SYSTEM.
+Note: when booting directly in the BASIC prompt in MSX-DOS 1 mode, it is not necessary to execute `POKE &HF346,1` for `CALL SYSTEM` to work, as it was the case with the original MSX-DOS 1.

 ### 3.3.
 Managing media changes